hguo/hypermesh/README.md

-# Hypermesh: Meshing High-Dimensional Spaces for Data Analysis and Visualization
+# Hypermesh: Meshing The High-Dimensional Spaces for Data Analysis and Visualization

 Hypermesh is a header-only C++17 library that meshes high-dimensional spaces for data analysis and visualization, such as feature extraction and tracking (see [https://github.com/hguo/ftk](FTK, the feature tracking kit)), flow map interpolation, and topology analysis.